htadwilliams/Glue/readme.md

 A macro tool.
 Originally written in C++, this is my latest attempt to write it in C# including low-level keyboard and mouse hooks (with native windows API calls).

-Press Ctrl-C (making sure input focus is not set to console window or application will exit) to fire hard-coded macro which will trigger a Q and ENhttps://github.com/htadwilliams/GlueTER keyboard press and release after a time.
+Press Ctrl-C (making sure input focus is not set to console window or application will exit) to fire hard-coded macro which will trigger a Q and ENTER keyboard press and release after a time.

 Ctrl-Z will type a sequence of characters immediately with short delay between presses and releases.